Assembly line worker integration and balancing problem: The Assembly Line Worker Integration and Balancing Problem

-The ALWABP problem was inspired in the SWDs reality with most workers presenting a high diversity of operation times; whereas the ALWIBP scenario introduced in Section 1 pretends to simulate the “desirable” situation of having just a small percentage of disabled workers being integrated in a conventional assembly line.
-It has to be noted that the main (and only studied) problem focusing on disabled integration in assembly lines has been the ALWABP-2 \citep[e.g.]{miralles08branch,moreira12simple}, since the typical objective in SWD is to be as efficient as possible with the (diverse) available workforce.
+The ALWABP problem was inspired in the SWDs reality with most workers presenting a high diversity of operation times; whereas the ALWIBP scenario introduced in Section 1 intends to simulate the more inclusive situation in which disabled workers relative (in a small number) are integrated in a conventional assembly line.
+It has to be noted that the main (and only studied) problem focusing on disabled integration in assembly lines has been the ALWABP-2 \citep[e.g.]{miralles08branch,moreira12simple}, since the typical objective at SWD is to be as efficient as possible with the (diverse) available workforce.

-In the scenario associated with the ALWIBP, it makes sense to deal with the type 1 problem, since the basic aim of a production manager can be to integrate the given disabled workers (in some cases some 2 or 5\% of workers, or even more whether some compensation is needed due to low shares in other factory sections) while minimizing the number of additional workstations needed for doing so.
+In the scenario associated with the ALWIBP, it makes sense to deal with the type 1 problem, since a reasonable aim of a production manager can be to integrate the given disabled workers (in some cases some 2 or 5\% of workers, or even more whether some compensation is needed due to low shares in other factory sections) while minimizing the number of additional workstations needed for doing so.
 This problem is named ALWIBP-1, by analogy with the SALBP case.

 In addition to this basic objective, once inside the solution subspace with minimal number of workstations, the manager may aim to find those assignments in which the idle time in stations with disabled workers is minimum, in order to increase their participation in the production process.
 We call this extension ALWIBP-1S$_{\textrm{min}}$.
 If, according to \cite{boysen07classification} classification, ALWABP-2 was stated as [$pa,link,cum|equip|c$], in this case we can define ALWIBP-1 as [$pa,link,cum|equip|m$], while the ALWIBP-1S$_{\textrm{min}}$ can be stated as [$pa,link,cum|equip|m,{SLL}^{stat}$] using the same codification scheme.